Vietnam at the 2016 Summer Olympics: Badminton

 Vietnam had two qualified badminton players, Nguyễn Tiến Minh and Vũ Thị Trang, for the following events in the Olympic tournament.
 They were selected among the top 34 individual shuttlers each in the men's and women's singles based on the Badminton World Federation World Rankings as of 5 May 2016.
 Their ranks were boosted by the performances in March at the 2016 New Zealand Open Grand Prix Gold, where Minh ended up at the semifinals.
 The 2016 Summer Games marked Trang's first and Minh's third time competing, making Minh the first-ever sportsman to represent Vietnam in three consecutive Olympics.
 In an interview before the Games, Minh said: "It is my third time so the happiness is multiplied three times...
 I am confident that my technique has improved a lot."
 Minh was responsible for directing and supporting Trang's matches, as the badminton players went to Rio de Janeiro without any coaches.

-Trang first competed on 12 August, when she played against Nozomi Okuhara of Japan in the Women's singles event.
+Trang first competed on 12 August, when she played against Nozomi Okuhara of Japan in the women's singles event.
 She ultimately lost to Okuhara after the two-game match, with the score of 2–0 (10–21, 8–21).
 She went on to win over Lindaweni Fanetri of Indonesia two days later, with the score of 2–0 (21–12, 21–11).
 Despite finishing in second in the Group J and failing to advance to the Round of 16, Trang still fulfilled her personal goal of getting a winning match.
-Minh competed in the Group E in the Men's singles events, starting with the three-game match against Russia's Vladimir Malkov on 11 August.
+Minh competed in the Group E in the men's singles events, starting with the three-game match against Russia's Vladimir Malkov on 11 August.
 Minh won the match with the score of 2–1 (15–21, 21–9, 21–13).
 He scored his second win in the match against Austria's David Obernosterer the following day, with the result of 2-0 (21–18, 21–14).
 In the final group match on 14 August, Minh played against Lin Dan of China, who had won six previous contests with Minh.
 Lin ultimately won the match with the score of 2–0 (7–21, 12–21).
 Despite considering the 2016 Summer Games as his final time at the Olympics, Minh was still chosen to compete in 2021.
+Minh and Trang were the only couple in Vietnamese sports to compete together at the same Summer Olympics.
+They married in Ho Chi Minh City in December 2016, shortly after their participation at the Games.